Synchronization of multiple rigid body systems: a survey: Coordination control of multiple rigid body systems

 \subsection{Coordination control of Euler-Lagrange systems}

-Due to the influence of environment, there exist state constraints in motion control of rigid bodies such as manipulators \cite{2017_TAC_H.Wang} and underwater vehicles \cite{2013_TCST_auv}.
-Thus, the precise dynamic model of rigid body systems is difficult to be obtained in practical applications.
-The Euler-Lagrange equation is an effective method to model the dynamic of mechanic systems in terms of the energy conservation \cite{2001_mechanics}.
+The Euler-Lagrange equation is an effective method to model the dynamic of mechanical systems in terms of the energy conservation \cite{2001_mechanics}.
 In addition, it allows a unified design of rotation and translation control law coupled together \cite{2009_JGCD_applicationattitude,2009_TRO_JJE}.
-In \onlinecite{2009_IJC_W.Ren_EL}, a distributed leaderless consensus problem is considered for networked Euler-Lagrange systems.
+A distributed leaderless consensus problem is considered for networked Euler-Lagrange systems \cite{2009_IJC_W.Ren_EL}.
 The fundamental consensus algorithm is first proposed under the undirected graph.
 Then, two consensus algorithms accounting of actuator saturation and unavailability of measurements for generalized coordinate derivatives are proposed.
 However, the undirected graph condition is needed.
-In \onlinecite{2012_Auto_J.Mei_EL}, a distributed containment control problem is considered for networked Euler-Lagrange systems under directed graphs.
+A distributed containment control problem is considered for networked Euler-Lagrange systems under directed graphs \cite{2012_Auto_J.Mei_EL}.
 A distributed sliding mode estimator is given by

-where $\mathbf{q}_{i}$ and $\dot{\mathbf{q}}_{i}$ denote the vector of generalized coordinates and the vector of the derivative of generalized coordinates, respectively, $\hat{\mathbf{v}}_i$ and $\hat{\mathbf{a}}_i$ denote the estimation of the leader's velocity and acceleration, and $\alpha$ is a positive constant.
+where $\mathbf{q}_{i}$ and $\dot{\mathbf{q}}_{i}$ denote the vector of generalized coordinates and the vector of the derivative of generalized coordinates, respectively. $\hat{\mathbf{v}}_i$ and $\hat{\mathbf{a}}_i$ denote the estimation of the leader's velocity and acceleration, and $\alpha$ is a positive constant.
 Based on the design of the reference signal and sliding mode variable in (\ref{EL_reference}), the adaptive distributed control protocol can be given by